-According to the City's Draft Energy & Climate Change Action Plan, 91 percent of Alexandria's greenhouse gas emissions come from two sources: community buildings (new and existing), and transportation.
+According to the City's Draft Energy & Climate Change Action Plan: 91 percent of Alexandria's greenhouse gas emissions come from two sources: community buildings (new and existing), and transportation.
 Therefore, any mitigation strategies must address those two elements.
 The Draft Plan identifies the enormity of proposed solutions with limited implementation strategies including:

-- 95% of all new buildings to be net zero ready by 2025; - 32,835 (43%) of the City's current 76,361 existing residential units be retrofitted with energy efficiency and/or electrification by 2025; - Rapid shift to electric vehicles with nearly all new vehicles sold in Alexandria in the near-term to be electric, a proposed solution with far more aggressive EV sales targets than in California.
+- 1) 95% of all new buildings to be net zero ready by 2025; - 2) 32,835 (43%) of the City's current 76,361 existing residential units to be retrofitted with energy efficiency and/or electrification by 2025; - 3) Rapid shift to electric vehicles with nearly all new vehicles sold in Alexandria in the near-term to be electric, a proposed solution with far more aggressive EV sales targets than in California.

-We again express our concerns for rapid and effective updates to development approval processes to meet Alexandria's 2019 Declaration of a Climate Emergency commitments and Environmental Action Plan (EAP) 2040.
+We again express our concerns for rapid and effective updates to development approval processes to meet ALEXANDRIA'S 2019 DECLARATION OF A CLIMATE EMERGENCY commitments and EAP2040.
 In our opinion, the City presently lacks adequate policies to require or encourage new developments to exercise best practice building standards to meet these commitments and targets through the City's entitlements process.

-The most cost-efficient method to "move the needle" and reduce greenhouse gas (GHG) emissions from new construction is to make buildings well insulated and airtight, with balanced ventilation, a current best practice on energy efficiency.
+The most cost-efficient method to "move the needle" and reduce GHG emissions from new construction is to make building well insulated and airtight, with balanced ventilation, a current best practice on energy efficiency.
 In addition to reducing the fuel needed to heat/cool the buildings, this approach significantly improves air quality, reduces the adverse health effects to children and families, increases building resiliency in cases of power outages, and reduces the operating cost of buildings over time.
-Like floor area ratio (FAR) or miles per gallon (MPG) standards, the best method to measure a building's airtightness/energy efficiency is Energy Use Intensity (EUI).
-There are numerous examples of buildings across the northeast with an EUI of 20 or less that have been designed, built, and are being operated.
-The City's current Green Building Policy
+Like floor area ratio (FAR) or miles per gallon (MPG) standards, the best method to measure a building's airtightness/energy efficiency is Energy Use Intensity (EUI).1 There are numerous examples of buildings across the northeast with an EUI of 20 or less that have been designed, built, and are being operated The City's current Green Building Policy (GBP) allows an EUI of about 52° or higher for residential units, more than double of what buildings in other cities are achieving.
+Staff estimated that the 2019 GBP would reduce GHG emission in Alexandria by only 3 percent.
+No achievable climate plan demonstrates how Alexandria could meet its pollution reduction targets without amending the GBP to better address energy efficiency since adding to a problem never makes it better.